noaione/yuusha-shoukan-ln/sources/v01/chapter3.md

-I was thinking that a tea party would be something noble-like, elegant and stylish, and that it wouldn't suit me, but when I tried it myself, I found that chatting with others while savoring a good cup of tea was fun, and I think I understand a little bit how those riajuus feel while they're conversing in a cafe or something like that.
+I was thinking that a tea party would be something noble-like, elegant and stylish, and that it wouldn't suit me, but when I tried it myself, I found that chatting with others while savoring a good cup of tea was fun, and I think I understand a little bit how those normies feel while they're conversing in a cafe or something like that.

 As I was thinking about this, Shiro-san turns her palm towards me and makes an